SofaDefrost/SofaViscoElastic/README.md

 ![Solver](./img/Solver.png)

 The simulation results are strictly dependent on the time step (dt).
-The author advises to use this range of time steps:
+The author advises using this range of time steps:

 $$ dt \leq {&tau;_i \over 100} $$

-Furthermore, in the plugin are integrated some Python Bindings to export some internal parameters of specific tetrahedrons:
+Furthermore, in the plugin are integrated some Python Bindings to export some internal parameters of specific tetrahedra:

 ![Python Binding](./img/img4.png)